nschlia/ffmpegfs/README.md

 MP4 Format Profiles
 ------------------

 The MP4 container has several derivative formats that are not compatible with all target audiences.
-To successfully feed the resulting files into, for example, MS Edge, the subformat must be different as for Firefox, unfortunately.
+To successfully feed the resulting files into, for example, MS Edge, the subformat must be different than for Firefox, unfortunately.

-The --profile option allows to select the format:
+The --profile option allows you to select the format.

 | Profile | OS | Target | Remarks |
 | ------------- | ------------- | ------------- | ------------- |